 Dynamic application security testing, or DAST, is a crucial methodology for identifying security vulnerabilities in live, running web applications by simulating real-world attack scenarios.
-Alongside static analysis tools, DAST has emerged as a cornerstone of modern application security, giving organizations the ability to prioritize exploitable vulnerabilities and assess the real-time security posture of their applications from an external perspective.
+Alongside static analysis tools, DAST has become a core component of modern application security programs, giving organizations the ability to prioritize exploitable vulnerabilities and assess the real-time security posture of their applications from an external perspective.

-DAST doesn’t need the source code because it works by detecting security issues in a running application, which enables it to run security checks regardless. of component origin or underlying technology, and also enables it to identify runtime vulnerabilities like misconfigurations.
-While it’s easy to focus on the differences and weaknesses and end up in a fruitless “which is better” debate, the rational approach is to combine SAST and DAST and play to the strengths and intended use of each to get maximum security benefits.
+DAST doesn’t need the source code because it works by detecting security issues in a running application, which enables it to run security checks regardless of component origin or underlying technology, and also enables it to identify runtime vulnerabilities like misconfigurations.

 Before actual testing can begin, you need to know which targets (sites, apps, or APIs) you need to test and which specific URLs and parameters the scanner will be targeting.
 This requires asset discovery followed by manual setup to enter known URLs and API specs.
 For sites and apps, this is followed by the tool crawling the application to understand its structure and attack surface.
 You can think of the crawling process as emulating a user interacting with all accessible elements of a site: following links, clicking buttons, submitting forms, etc.